SquireoH/assettoserver-lua-Driftscore/README.md

 ```

 # ToDo
-- Leaderboard<cr>
+- Leaderboard

-- Make the UI moveable and toggle visibility<cr>
+- Make the UI moveable and toggle visibility

-- Add more ways to make points/combo<cr>
+- Add more ways to make points/combo

-- Add penalties for corrections<cr>
+- Add penalties for corrections

-- Make all these configurable<cr>
+- Make all these configurable